Categorías

 The red howler monkey.
 It lives in the tallest trees that are always sitting on the branches and the tops eating juicy fruits, very tender leaves.

-The animals of the wild Amazon are found in South America called the Tambopata National Reserve.
+The animals of the Wild Amazon are found in South America called the Tambopata National Reserve.
 Some species mix with their environment with nature, while others show an eclectic of very bright colors that also some spots of leaves, palm trees, roots and trees mix with wildlife, the Amazon has an incredible biodiversity like no other place we can find

 To observe wildlife you need to bring..